 One major issue with hydrogen production from utilizing electricity is the inefficiency of it compared to batteries and taking power directly from overhead catenary or a third rail.
 The Institute of Mechanical Engineers in their 2019 ‘The Future for Hydrogen Trains in the UK' report stated that the overall efficiency of a hydrogen train is about a third that of an electric train.
 They write that the typical efficiencies for electrolysis and fuel cells are respectively 68% and 52%, including the compression of hydrogen for storage (typically at 350bar) requires 6% of its chemical energy, leading to an overall cycle efficiency from multiplying all these efficiencies is 33%.
 To provide 1KW of power to the wheel hydrogen fuel cell traction requires a total of 3KW of electricity, while an electric train with no on-board energy conversion only needs 1.2KW.

 Yet there are a number of companies working on increasing the efficiency of green hydrogen production.
 H2Pro, an Israel startup backed by Bill Gates that is developing an electrochemical-thermal process that they claim is 95% efficient.
 Also, hydrogen can be produced with cheap off-peak power during the overnight hours when electricity generated from wind farms and hydro-electric plants would otherwise go unused.
-The northern Germany state of Lower Saxoney is located near the vast offshore wind farms of the North Sea, allowing green hydrogen to be produced overnight for a small fleet of Alstom Coradia iLint multiple-units fuel cell trainsets that entered revenue service evaluation in September 2018.
-According to Alstom these new hydrogen trains have operating costs equal to diesel traction, with an order for more iLint trainsets to phase out diesel operations in Lower Saxoney.
+The northern Germany state of Lower Saxoney is located near the vast offshore wind farms of the North Sea, allowing green hydrogen to be produced overnight for the fleet of 14 Alstom Coradia iLint multiple-unit fuel cell trainsets that it ordered after the successful service evaluation of two Alstom trainsets that started in 2018.
+This new fleet of hydrogen trainsets will phase out diesel operations in Lower Saxoney, moving its regional rail service to zero-emissions. after its first two units that entered a revenue service evaluation in September 2018 proved successful.
+According to the consulting firm Roland Berger hydrogen trains can have operating costs equal to diesel traction when cheap electrical power is available for producing hydrogen.